Little is trendier in Washington than talking about how broken Congress is. This won’t be the year Congress does anything to change that.

 The spectrum legislation is likely to be part of the larger debate over whether to pass a one-year extension of the payroll-tax holiday.
 The House included spectrum legislation in last month’s payroll-tax package.
 Some conferees are key spectrum debate players, including Upton; Energy and Commerce ranking member Henry Waxman, D-Calif.; and Rep. Greg Walden, R-Ore., chairman of the Communications and Technology Subcommittee.
 Congressional leaders will have to decide whether to stick with the House Energy and Commerce GOP bill, which most of the panel’s Democrats opposed, or include provisions from the bipartisan spectrum legislation approved last summer by the Senate Commerce Committee.

-This article appears in the Jan.
-23, 2012, edition of National Journal Daily.
+This article appears in the January 23, 2012, edition of NJ Daily.